ESG after the Omnibus Proposal: Regulations market forces, and climate risk

 Market forces: stakeholders driving ESG transparency

-While regulation sets the baseline, market pressure is often the stronger force behind sustainability reporting.
-Investors, lenders, customers, and employees increasingly expect reliable ESG information to guide their decisions - and this demand is only intensifying.
+While regulation provides the foundation, market pressure is often the stronger force behind sustainability reporting.
+Investors, lenders, customers, and employees increasingly expect reliable ESG information to guide their decisions, and that demand is only growing.

 Growing stakeholder pressure

-As can be seen in the survey results in the section above, most companies are already dedicating more resources and leadership attention to sustainability reporting - and the majority are finding real business value in the process.
+As reflected in the survey results above, most companies are already dedicating more resources and leadership attention to sustainability reporting, and the majority are finding real business value in the process.
 This shift goes beyond compliance.
-It shows that stakeholders now expect sustainability data as part of standard business information.
+It shows that stakeholders now expect sustainability data to be part of standard business information.

-Investors use ESG performance as a proxy for long-term resilience, customers are embedding it into supplier criteria, and employees increasingly judge employers on it.
-The same momentum reflected in the survey is also reshaping what markets demand, turning transparency into a baseline expectation rather than a differentiator.
+Investors use ESG performance as a proxy for long-term resilience, customers integrate it into supplier criteria, and employees increasingly evaluate employers on it.
+The same momentum reflected in the survey is also shaping market demand, turning transparency into a baseline expectation rather than a differentiator.

 Investors and capital markets

 Institutional investors and banks now treat ESG metrics as part of financial risk management.
 Nearly 80% of global investors factor environmental and climate data into their investment decisions.
-Companies with credible disclosures can access capital more easily, sometimes even at better rates.
+Companies with credible reporting find it easier to access capital, sometimes at more favorable terms.
 Those without may face higher financing costs or fewer opportunities.

 Supply chains and procurement

-Large corporates are cascading ESG requirements onto their suppliers, and the pressure is accelerating.
-Major multinational buyers often require suppliers to disclose sustainability data to remain eligible for contracts.
+Large companies are imposing ESG requirements on their suppliers, and the pressure is intensifying.
+Major multinational buyers often require suppliers to disclose sustainability data in order to remain eligible for contracts.

-Meanwhile, in broader markets, virtually all S&P 500 companies (98.6%) in 2023 published ESG reports, up from just 20% a decade ago.
-This statistic illustrates how investor expectations have turned non-financial reporting into standard business practice.
+Meanwhile, in broader markets, virtually all S&P 500 companies (98.6%) published ESG reports in 2023, up from just 20% a decade ago.
+This statistic illustrates how investor expectations have made non-financial reporting standard business practice.

-Looking ahead, a 2025 Bain & Company survey shows that by 2028, half of B2B buyers plan to drop suppliers that can’t meet sustainability criteria.
-Already, 49% of corporate buyers are reallocating spend toward more sustainable partners and away from those with weak ESG performance.
+Looking ahead, a 2025 Bain & Company survey shows that by 2028, half of B2B buyers plan to drop suppliers that cannot meet sustainability criteria.
+Already, 49% of business buyers are reallocating spending toward more sustainable partners and away from those with weak ESG performance.

-For mid-market firms, these trends mean that providing credible ESG data about carbon footprints, labor practices, or supply chain risks is becoming a prerequisite for doing business.
-Companies that can’t keep up may lose deals, even if they pass technical compliance thresholds.
+For mid-market companies, these trends mean that providing credible ESG data (on carbon footprints, labor practices, or supply chain risks) is becoming a prerequisite for doing business.
+Companies that can't keep up risk losing deals, even when they clear technical compliance thresholds.

 Consumers and employees

 Public expectations matter too.
 Around 80% of consumers remain concerned about sustainability and prefer responsible brands.
-Employees - especially younger talent - are drawn to companies with clear ESG commitments, viewing them as safer long-term employers.
+Employees (especially young talent) are drawn to companies with clear ESG commitments and see them as safer long-term employers.

 Business value beyond compliance

 Companies that embrace ESG reporting are discovering operational and strategic benefits.
-Collecting sustainability data often reveals inefficiencies, strengthens supply chain resilience, and sparks product innovation.
+Collecting sustainability data often reveals inefficiencies, strengthens supply chain resilience, and drives product innovation.
 Transparency builds trust and can open new markets.

 Rising investment in capabilities